Paolo Fresu: Early life

 Fresu began studying the trumpet at age 11 in the "Bernardo De Muro" music band of Berchidda.
-At a young age, Fresu joined "Banda" a local marching band, where a member gave him a cassette of Miles Davis in Europe, with "Autumn Leave."
+At a young age, Fresu joined "Banda" a local marching band, where a member gave him a cassette of Miles Davis in Europe, with "Autumn Leaves."

 Fresu professionally started in 1982, where he recorded with RAI, an Italian public broadcasting corporation, under the direction of Bruno Tommaso.

 In the early 80s, Paolo Fresu had attended the Siena Summer Jazz Seminars and impressed Enrico Rava with his performance.
 It was over the next 10 years did Fresu become a major player in the Italian scene.
 He started with his quintet, which is currently going, and then began to branched out through a variety of projects.

 Career

 Born in Berchidda, Sardinia, he picked up the trumpet at the age of 11, and played in the band Bernardo de Muro in his home town Berchidda.
 Fresu graduated from the Conservatory of Cagliari in 1984, in trumpet studies under Enzo Morandini, and attended the University of Bologna School of music and performing arts in Bologna.
 He made his debut in 1985, with the release of his first album Ostinato.

 He has collaborated with leading Italian musicians like Franesco D'Andrea, Gianluigi Trovesi, Giorgio Gaslini, Enrico Rava, Bruno Tommaso, Giovanni Tommaso, Enrico Pieranunzi, Tiziana Ghiglioni.
 To European and Americans like Kenny Wheeler, John Taylor, Dave Liebman, Dave Holland, Phil Woods, Riccardo Del Frà, Gerry Mulligan, Bob Brookmayer, John Zorn, John Abercrombie, Helen Merril, Richard Galliano, etc.

-One of Paolo Fresu known collabaration is with Omar Sosa, a cuban born pianist.
+One of Paolo Fresu known collaboration is with Omar Sosa, a Cuban born pianist.

 He has taught at the Siena Jazz National Seminars, as well as jazz university courses in Terni, and is the director of Nuoro Jazz Seminars in Nuoro, Italy.
 He has led the Jazz Seminars in Nuoro for 25 years.

 Fresu composes music for theatre, poem, dance, radio, television, and film.

 In 2007, he recorded and toured with Carla Bley's quartet, the Lost Chords.

 In 2011, he released Mistico Mediterraneo, which featured him, Daniele di Bonaventura and five other members playing bandoneons in A Filetta style.

 In 2012, his quintet performed at the Sirifort Auditorium, New Delhi, India, to celebrate 10 years of the Italian culture center there.

 In 2015, Fresu was awarded an honorary doctorate of music from Berklee College of Music.

 Paolo Fresu is the artistic director of the Berchidda Festival Time In Jazz.